yparitcher/rclone/docs/content/docs.md

 and have a modified time that is newer than the source file.

-If an existing destination file has a modification time equal (within the computed modify window precision) to the source file's, it will be updated if the sizes are different.
+If an existing destination file has a modification time equal (within the computed modify window precision) or older than the source file’s, it will be updated if either of the size or checksum are different.

 On remotes which don't support mod time directly the time checked will be the uploaded time.
 This means that if uploading to one of these